lgarron/folderify/README.md

 - Python 2 - to help assign the icon file to itself.
 - Apple Developer Tools (for `iconutil`)

-## Pre-Yosemite

-If you'd like to generate old folder icons, use `folderify.py` with the `--pre-yosemite` flag.

 ## Info